 Get started with Google Apps email settings

-The Google Apps for Business Terms of Service (ToS) will be presented to all administrators who log in to the Google Apps Admin console after orgs, users, and email settings transition from Postini, including administrators uninvolved with the transition.
+The Google Apps for Work Terms of Service (ToS) will be presented to all administrators who log in to the Google Admin console after orgs, users, and email settings transition from Postini, including administrators uninvolved with the transition.

 Occasionally, the Vault-Hangout amendment about product compatibility will also be presented to the first super administrator who logs in to the Google Admin console.
 If your organization will be using Hangouts, that administrator can choose either Continue using Hangouts to enable Hangouts or Disable Hangouts to opt in later.
 See Getting started with Google Hangouts for more information.